Skip to navigation Skip to content

 • having trouble coping at work

-A referral should be offered to a customer if it is possible they would benefit from Work Assist.
+A connection to an IEA provider should be offered to a customer if it is possible they would benefit from Ongoing Support (Work Assist).

-Normal assessment and referral procedures for DES are streamlined to ensure that eligible customers can start receiving assistance as soon as possible.
+Normal assessment and referral procedures for IEA are streamlined to ensure that eligible customers can start receiving assistance as soon as possible.

-If a customer is seeking to be referred to a DES provider, Services Australia should also check whether the customer already has a Customer Reference Number (from a 'person' record, not a 'child' record).
+If a customer is seeking to be referred to an IEA provider, Services Australia should also check whether the customer already has a Customer Reference Number (from a 'person' record, not a 'child' record).

 Employment assistance for people with a disability